Signature Private Tour · 13 Days · 12 Nights

 Into the Golden Sahara

-Explore Rissani — the birthplace of Morocco's ruling dynasty and once the great southern terminus of the trans-Saharan trade route.
-Visit the Ksar Abbar ruins and the legendary market.
+Explore Rissani — birthplace of the Alaouite dynasty and once the great terminus of the trans-Saharan trade route.
 Detour to Khamlia village for a deeply moving Gnawa music performance under a goatskin tent.
 Then arrive at the edge of Erg Chebbi: 50 kilometres of the most spectacular sand dunes in the world.
-Mount your camel as the sun begins its descent.
-The next 45 minutes — the slow rhythm of the camel, the dunes turning gold and amber and red — are something you'll describe for the rest of your life.
-Luxury desert camp awaits: dinner, drumming, and a sky of ten million stars.
+Mount your camel as the sun begins its descent — the slow rhythm, the dunes turning gold and amber and red.
+Luxury desert camp awaits: dinner, drumming, ten million stars.

 • Rissani ancient market